+Table 2.6 - Blueberry Insects

 Crop and Pest Chemical and Formulation Rate Per 100 Gal Dilute Rate per Acre Spray Timing and Remarks

-Dormant '
+Dormant

-Scales Horticultural oil 1-3% solution
+Scales Horticultural oil 1-3% solution -

-Esteem 16 fl oz Since Esteem is an Insect Growth Regulator, evidence of activity may take longer than with contact insecticides.
-In dormant spray, combine with oil.
+Esteem 16 fl oz Since Esteem is an Insect Growth Regulator, evidence of activity m take longer than with contact insecticides.
+In dormant spray, combi with oil.
 May be applied as a foliar spray as well, when crawlers are active.

-First Cover: at petal fall.
-(Petal fall spray is the e single mos t important spra y for blueberry insects)
+First Cover: at petal fall. fall.
+(Petal fall spray is the single most important spray for blueberry insects)

 Blueberry tip borer Sevin XLR Plus 2.0 qt Removing dead canes at pruning aids in control of tip borer.
 Use

-Malathion 57EC 1.5 pt of Malathion should be delayed if spotted wing drosophila will be a target later, in order to comply with the seasonal maximum number of applications.
+Malathion 57EC 1.5 pt of Malathion should be delayed if spotted wing drosophila will be target later, in order to comply with the seasonal maximum num applications. of Malathion should be delayed if spotted wing drosophila will be a target later, in order to comply with the seasonal maximum number of applications.

 Plum curculio Sevin XLR Plus 2.0 qts Two applications may be required for plum curculio.
 Surround provides

 Surround 95WP 12.5-50.0 lb suppression.

 Imidan 70W 1.5 lb Recommended only for 1st three weeks following fruit set for fresh berries

-Malathion 57EC 2.0 pt because of visible residues.
+- Malathion 57EC 2.0 pt because of visible residues.
 Use of Malathion or Exirel should be delayed

-Exirel 0.83 13.5-20.5 fl oz if spotted wing drosophila will be a target later, in order to comply with the seasonal maximum number of applications.
+Exirel 10.2EC 13.5-20.5 fl oz if spotted wing drosophila will be a target later, in order to comply with the seasonal maximum number of applications.

 Cranberry fruitworm and Altacor 3.0-4.5 oz Use of Delegate, Malathion or Mustang Maxx should be delayed if

 cherry fruitworm Intrepid 2F 10.0-16.0 fl oz spotted wing drosophila will be a target later, in order to comply with the

 Entrust 80W 1.25-2.0 oz seasonal maximum number of applications.

 Entrust 2SC 4.0-6;0 fl oz Use of Exirel should be delayed if spotted wing drosophila will be a target

-Diazinon 50W 1.0 lb later.
+Diazinon 50W - 1.0 lb later.

 Sevin XLR Plus 1.0-2.0 qt

-Dipel ES 1.0-4.0 pt
+Dipel ES - 1.0-4.0 pt

 Esteem 0.86EC 16 fl oz

 Delegate 25WG 3.0-6.0 oz

-Malathion 8F 1.25 pt
+Malathion 8F - 1.25 pt

 Assail 30SG 4.5-5.3 oz

-Asana XL 4.8-9.6 fl oz
+Asana XL - 4.8-9.6 fl oz

-Rimon 0.83EC 20.0-30.0 fl oz
+Rimon 0.83EC - 20.0-30.0 fl oz

-Confirm 2F 16.0 fl oz

 Mustang Maxx 1.5EC 4.3 fl oz

 Avaunt 3.5 - 6.0 oz

-Exirel 0.83EC 10-13.5 fl oz
+Exirel 10.2EC 10-13.5 fl oz

-Verdepryn 100SL 8.8-11 fl oz
+Verdepryn 100SL - 8.8-11 fl oz